lanceengland/lanceengland.github.io/_drafts/az104-identity-and-governance.markdown

 ### Governance

-Importatnt!
+Important!
 Azure Management Groups + Azure Policy = Azure Governance

 Policies are applied to a scope (and child scopes).
 Global policies (and/or role-based access control) would be applied at the root management group.
 The AD Global admin needs to elevate to User Access Administrator role.
 New subscriptions default to root management group, and can see it, but don't have access to modify.
 Best practice: Be very careful with policies and especially RBAC at root management, because it would apply to EVERYTHING in that tenant.